 What Types of Sources Should I Use?

-Your instructor will likely specify how many, how old (5 years?), and what types of sources they require or allow for your assignment.
+Your instructor will likely specify how many, how old, and what types of sources they require for your assignment.

 - Usually scholarly books or journal articles